brummer10/nosuspend/README.md

 ## warning

-This program use setuid() and system(),
+This program use the setuid() root bit and exec the given commandline via posix_spawn().
+The given commandline will executed without root rights, but it may still be used for command injection vulnerability.
-I try to keep it as safe as possible, but it may still be used for command injection vulnerability.
+I try to keep it as safe as possible, but, be warned before you clone and use it.
-So, be warned before you clone and use it.
+It may reduce the safety of your system.

 ## dependencies